naccdata/data-platform-demos/demo/pull_identifiers/README.md

 # Pulling Participant Identifiers

-This demo shows how to pull participant identifiers from an enrollment pipeline project.
+This example is a Python script that pulls participant identifiers from an enrollment ingest project using a NACC created dataview.

 >Enrollment projects are associated with a particular study.